-The Contrite Heart and the Care for Others
+The Contrite Heart and the Bearing of Fruit

 From Bunyan’s The Acceptable Sacrifice